JosephTadrous/myShop-app/README.md

 ![](https://img.shields.io/github/repo-size/JosephTadrous/myShop-app)

-A shop android application developed to allow the users to shop for different products, place orders & sell their own products on the app.
+A shopping android application developed to allow the users to shop for different products, place orders & sell their own products on the app.

 ## Features